BlancaCal/VulnDetectorPlugin/Readme.md

 ## 📄 License

-This project is released under the [Name of the License, e.g., MIT License].
+This project is released under the MIT License.
 Please refer to the `LICENSE` file in the plugin's repository for more details.
-MIT License